Strange Magic (film)

-Lucas had been working on developing the project for 15 years before production began.
-This was his first writing credit since the 1994 film Radioland Murders not to be associated with the Star Wars or Indiana Jones franchises.
+George Lucas, who had long wanted to make a film for his three daughters, had been developing the project for 15 years before production began, and described the film as Star Wars for a female audience.
+The musical score was composed by Marius de Vries, and the soundtrack consists of numerous historical pop songs spanning several decades.

-The film was released in the United States on January 23, 2015 by Touchstone Pictures, making it the first Lucasfilm production to be distributed by Walt Disney Studios Motion Pictures, following their parent company's acquisition of the studio on December 21, 2012.
-The film was panned by critics, who criticised its script, humor and songs but praised its animation, and was a box-office bomb, grossing $13.6 million worldwide and losing around $40–50 million.
-This is, to date, the only Lucasfilm Animation production not to be part of the Star Wars franchise.
+Strange Magic was released in theaters in the United States on January 23, 2015 by Touchstone Pictures.
+The film received negative reviews from critics and was a box-office bomb, grossing $13.6 million against a $70–100 million budget.

 Plot

+A magical realm is divided between the Fairy Kingdom and the Dark Forest.
 When fairy princess Marianne sees her fiancé, Roland, kissing another fairy on their wedding day, she vows never to fall in love again.
 In the Dark Forest, the Bog King has the same view on love, despite his caring mother Griselda's protests.

 Marianne's sister, Dawn, and her elf friend, Sunny, are nearly devoured by a giant lizard before Marianne rescues them.
 After falling through the border and into the Dark Forest, Sunny finds a primrose petal and hides it.
 At the Spring Ball, Roland tries to win back Marianne, who angrily drives him away.
-Roland consults his warriors, who jokingly tell him to procure the love potion to woo Marianne.
-Roland then encounters Sunny, who has an unrequited love for Dawn.
-He convinces Sunny to venture into the Dark Forest to get the love potion, which they would both use on their respective fairies.
+Roland consults his warriors, who jokingly tell him to procure a love potion to woo Marianne.
+Roland then encounters Sunny, who has an unrequited love for Dawn, and convinces him to venture into the Dark Forest to get the love potion so they can use it on their respective fairies.
 Sunny goes back and finds the hidden primrose petal and, with the guidance of an Imp, travels to the Bog King's lair, where the Sugar Plum Fairy was being held prisoner by the Bog King.
 Sunny finds the Sugar Plum Fairy, who agrees to make the love potion if Sunny promises to set her free.